Prospect Park, Minneapolis: SEMI District

 The SouthEast Industrial Area (SEMI) in the north contains light manufacturing, rail yards and remnant grain silos.
 Many plans for redeveloping the land have been created, including proposals from the nearby University of Minnesota.
 Starting in the early 2000s, Wall Companies purchased land in the surrounding SEMI District with plans of creating a technology and research campus, with the goal of attracting businesses that wanted proximity to the University of Minnesota.
 After failing to bring this idea to fruition, a different proposal to create a food hall out of the neighboring Harris Machinery Building, taking advantage of the nearby Green Line and U of M Transitway was implemented.
 The food hall, named Malcom Yards, was opened to the public in August 2021.

 A prominent structure in the SEMI is the ADM-Delmer #4 grain elevator locally known for its United Crushers graffiti on its side.
 It was originally constructed as a part of the ADM-Delmer facility, named after its owner the Archer-Daniels-Miller company, which started construction in 1925 and ended in 1931.
 The site was made up of 4 grain elevators.
 After its abandonment, elevators #2 and #3 where demolished.
 During the early 2000's, the local graffiti crew United Crushers tagged the southern wall of the elevator.

 Demographics

 The neighborhood is demographically diverse.
 Tower Hill extending south to the river contains families and retired empty-nesters.
 The Glendale Housing project southeast of 27th Avenue SE and University Avenue SE contains 700 families with the average household income slightly above $9,000 and 32% of residents living at or below the poverty level.
 On the former industrial areas of the west and north are newer student housing apartment buildings for both undergraduate and graduate students.
+As of 2020, Prospect Park is the third largest neighborhood in Minneapolis by population.